alibashi-brian/alibashi-brian.github.io/_publications/updates.md

+---
-* I will update this page with any projects I develop!
+title: "I will update this page with any projects I develop!"
+---